fsr-de/docs/statutes.md

 (1) The Student Council is a quorate and executive entity of the Student Body.
 It is bound by the Statutes and the decisions of the General Meeting.

-(2) As a rule, the Student Council will be elected once a year at the beginning of the summer semester in accordance with the Electoral Code of the Digital Engineering Student Body.
+(2) Half of the Student Council's members are normally elected every semester, in accordance with the Electoral Code of the Digital Engineering Student Body.

-(3) The Student Council usually consists of eight, but at least six, members.
-Ideally, the Student Council should contain bachelor’s and master’s students in different semesters as well as PhD students.
+(3) The Student Council usually has six to eight, but at least four members.
+Ideally, the Student Council should include Bachelor's and Master's students from as many different semesters as possible, as well as PhD students.

 (4) The Student Council or individual members can be removed from office at any time by a resolution of the General Meeting.
 See the Rules of Procedure of the Student Council for further details.